24 Hour Party People: The crunkest movie club scenes

 Club kids, unite!
-Amazon Studios has booked Alfonso Gomez-Rejon to direct Limelight, an upcoming feature about the rise, reign, and fall of 90s club king Peter Gatien.
+Amazon Studios booked Alfonso Gomez-Rejon to direct Limelight, an upcoming feature about the rise, reign, and fall of 90s club king Peter Gatien.
 Written by Nicholas Pileggi (American Gangster) & J.J.
-Sacha (Julie & Julia), the movie will also be produced by Gatien’s daughter and will follow the astounding career of the dashing, eye-patch-wearing Canadian who owned such notorious and iconic New York clubs as The Tunnel, Palladium, and Limelight.
+Sacha (Julie & Julia), the movie will also be produced by Gatien’s daughter and follows the astounding career of the dashing, eye-patch-wearing Canadian who owned such notorious and iconic New York clubs as The Tunnel, Palladium, and The Limelight.

 19. Human Traffic (1999)

 Justin Kerrigan’s coming-of-age story chronicles the messy weekends of a gang of British friends who live without rules or boundaries when they’re off the clock of their dead-end jobs.
 This particular club scene is the purest depiction of that absolute limitless joy felt when partying with the people you love most in the world.

 Every club scene in this luscious movie is beyond slick and mesmerizing.
 Kate Beckinsale (Underworld: Evolution) & Chloë Sevigny (Lizzie) glide between beats on every dance floor they take up.

 Martin Scorsese‘s gangster classic featured an incredible one-shot scene following hotshot Henry Hill (Ray Liotta) as he enjoys the sort of V.I.P. service (making a table for a couple even when there’s clearly no space in the room) most of us can only dream of enjoying.